-295 The rate of change in the temperature profile is roughly constant across the four decades throughout the troposphere (Fig. 2b).
+The rate of change is roughly constant across the four decades throughout the troposphere (Fig. 2b).
 But decadal changes in the lower stratosphere are less stable, reflecting the known step changes in temperature linked to volcanic eruptions (Ramaswamy et al., 2006).

-Figure 2c shows that temperature trends proximal to strong TCs are significantly different from trends for the tropics as a 300 whole.
+Figure 2c shows that temperature trends proximal to strong TCs are significantly different from trends for the tropics as a whole.
 Proximal is defined here as an average within 0.5° of the LMI locations (according to ADT-HURSAT) two days before a TC arrives at the location.
+Area averaged soundings are crude approximations for the spatially varying profiles the TCs experience (e.g., Zawislak et al. 2016).
+However, we consider area-averaged profiles appropriate for this assessment of global trend signals, where spatial profile variations specific to individual TCs may be less important.
 The sample sizes are 2174 tropical storm environments and 1774 hurricane environments.
-Strong TC environments have warmed significantly faster than the tropical mean environment below the 850-hPa level, warming twice as fast.
-The peak warming in the upper troposphere is correspondingly stronger and located at a higher level.
-The middle troposphere warms more slowly, but not significantly so.
-Trends also differ between proximal environments for tropical storms and hurricane strength storms, but not significantly so.
+Strong TC environments have warmed significantly faster than the tropical mean environment below the 850-hPa level.
+The SSTs in strong TC environments have also warmed faster than the tropical mean SSTs (Fig. 2c) and are likely driving the rapid warming at low levels.
+The warming surface and low-level temperatures would sustain the thermal disequilibrium supportive of strong potential intensities.
+The peak warming in the upper troposphere is correspondingly stronger for strong TC environments and located at a higher level relative to the tropics overall.
+Trends also differ between proximal environments for tropical storms and hurricane-strength storms, but not significantly so.
 Tropical storm environments also do not trend significantly differently from the tropical mean environment.

 Our purpose here is not to comment on which temperature dataset produces the most accurate trends, but rather to document that the choice of temperature dataset matters for the magnitude and structure of the temperature trend.
-We also update

-- 310 previous work (Emanuel et al., 2013; Vecchi et al., 2013) that compared across reanalysis datasets by including the more recent ERA5 combined with ERA5.1.
-By extension, analysed relationships between TC intensity trends and temperature profile trends may also vary by choice of temperature dataset.
-Later in this section we make links between temperature trends and TC intensity trends.
+We also update previous work (Emanuel et al., 2013; Vecchi et al., 2013) that compared across reanalysis datasets by including the more recent ERA5 combined with ERA5.1.
+By extension, analysed relationships between TC intensity trends and near-surface temperature and upper-level stratification trends may also vary by choice of temperature dataset.
+Later in this section, we make links between temperature trends and TC intensity trends.
 This requires a temperature dataset with globally uniform coverage.
-We choose the ERA5 dataset for this purpose given its higher spatial resolution and newer data assimilation procedures compared to ERA-I. We - 315 next turn our attention to the changing TC intensity distribution.
+We choose the ERA5 dataset for this purpose given its higher spatial resolution and newer data assimilation procedures compared to ERA-I. We next turn our attention to the changing TC intensity distribution.

-At the same time as the global tropical temperature profile has changed, so too has the distribution of global TC intensity.
-Figure 3a,b shows TC intensity distributions by historical decade in both the IBTrACS and ADT-HURSAT datasets.
-First, we first notice the different shaped distributions between IBTrACS and ADT-HURSDAT.
-Kossin et al. (2020) explain that this dataset therefore over-reports LMI values less than 33 ms-1, with higher LMI only reported if the algorithm locks onto a clearing eye signature as TCs intensify.
-ADT-HURSAT therefore sacrifices storm-level accuracy for improved long-term statistics.
+At the same time as the global tropical temperatures have changed, so too has the distribution of global TC intensity.
+Figure 344 3a,b shows TC intensity distributions by historical decade in both the IBTrACS and ADT-HURSAT datasets.
+First, we notice 345 the differently shaped distributions between IBTrACS and ADT-HURSDAT.
+Kossin et al. (2020) explain that cirrus-obscured 346 TC eyes can cause underestimation of lifetime maximum intensity (LMI) at around 33 ms-1.
+It's likely that this dataset, therefore, over-reports LMI values less than 33 ms-1, with higher LMI only reported if the algorithm locks onto a clearing eye signature as TCs intensify.
+ADT-HURSAT, therefore, sacrifices storm-level accuracy for improved long-term statistics.